-For more than three decades the Association has sought above all to preserve continuity of that tradition of integrity through the careful practice of established recovery principles.
-Such fundamentals as volunteerism, leading by example and mutual self-help have been found essential to CCAPP’s proven success in addressing the real issues of recovery for the alcoholic and addict, the family and the community.
+For more than three decades the Association has sought above all to preserve the continuity of that tradition of integrity through the careful practice of established recovery principles.
+Such fundamentals as volunteerism, leading by example, and mutual self-help has been found essential to CCAPP’s proven success in addressing the real issues of recovery for the alcoholic and addict, the family, and the community.

-Family reunification – Each participant's family are welcome to participate in Family Dynamics Group and or individual family counseling services.
+Family reunification – Each participant's family is welcome to participate in Family Dynamics Group and/or individual family counseling services.

 GET TO KNOW US

 We want you to get to know us, our programs, and our team.
 We regularly host events to help us learn how to help your patients, clients, and your practice.
 We also are active in the community and would be happy to visit you and share our information.
 We want to meet you and learn more about your professional services, your patient and client needs, and how we can help.